jliphard/DeepEvolve/README.md

 Genetic algorithms can be used to solve complex nonlinear optimization problems.
 DeepEvolve is a simple Keras framework for rapidly discovering good hyperparameters using cycles of mutation, recombination, training, and selection.
 The role of **point mutations** in genomes is readily apparent - create diversity - but the functions of other genome operations, such as **recombination**, are not as widely appreciated.
 Briefly, recombination addresses [**clonal interference**](https://en.wikipedia.org/wiki/Clonal_interference), which is a major kinetic bottleneck in discovering optimal genomes in evolving populations.

 Imagine that two (or more) *different* beneficial mutations in *different* genes arise independently in different individuals.
 These individuals will have higher fitness, but the algorithm (aka evolution) can not easily converge on the optimal genome.
-Evolution solves clonal interference through recombination, which allows two genomes to swap entire regions of chromosomes, increasing the likelihood of generating a single genome with *both* beneficial genes.
+Evolution solves clonal interference through recombination, which allows two genomes to swap entire regions, increasing the likelihood of generating a single genome with *both* beneficial genes.
 If you are curious about clonal interference, a good place to start is [*The fate of competing beneficial mutations in an asexual population*](https://link.springer.com/article/10.1023%2FA%3A1017067816551).

 ## History of the codebase